Feeds system

 See also

-- Issuer-Signed Scalar Feed — configuration, signing model, value format
+- Issuer-Signed Scalar Feed for configuration, signing model, and value format

-- Feeds update flow — end-to-end lifecycle of feed value updates
+- Feeds update flow for the feed value update lifecycle

-- Compliance modules — how feeds support compliance checks
+- Compliance modules for how feeds support compliance checks

 EVM RPC Node

-The EVM RPC Node provides the direct interface to blockchain networks, handling JSON-RPC requests for transaction submission, state queries, and event subscription across public and private EVM-compatible chains.
+The EVM RPC Node provides the direct interface to blockchain networks, handling JSON-RPC requests for transaction submission, state queries, event subscription, and hybrid node access across public and private EVM-compatible chains.

 Asset Contracts